Australian Retriever: The Unique Breed of Dog You Didn’t Know Existed

 As far as it goes for the price of the Australian Retriever, expect to pay as much as $700.
 This is the average price.
 However, due to various factors, this price can be even higher.
 Monthly costs for having a Golden Shepherd pet should vary from $80 to $200 for an adult dog.
 However, higher expenditures during the dog’s first year are to be expected.

-Temperament and exercise needs of an Australian Retriever
+Temperament and Exercise Needs of an Australian Retriever

-The Australian Retriever is a loving, affectionate, loyal, and playful dog, same as its parents.
+The Australian Retriever is a loving, affectionate, loyal, and playful dog, the same as its parents.
 These dogs get along well with humans and other animals.
 They are known to bond with their owners and stick to them at all times.

 Aussie Retrievers don’t bark too much.
 However, they can be aloof with strangers.
 Early socialization is recommended.
-Also, they are known to be possessive with their belongings.
+Also, they are known to be possessive of their belongings.
 This issue must be observed if the dog lives in a home with children.

 These dogs are easy to train.
 They have inherited the high intelligence of both parents.
 Herding tendencies, obedience, and possessiveness should be resolved by training.
 Aussie Retrievers pups are also very energetic, thus requiring lots of activities.